remyschwab/TetRex/README.md

 ```

 ### Indexing & Searching the Swissprot Database
-The workflow to download, split, index, and query the Swissprot DB from Uniprot
+A workflow to download, split, index, and query the Swissprot DB from Uniprot (in a Unix-like Environment)
 ```shell
 ## Retrieve the Peptide Sequence Library
 wget https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz